taylorb-syd/git-credential-codecommit-osx/README.md

 ## Usage

-To set this as the default, use the following command:
+To set this as the default, use the following commands:

+    git config --system --unset credential.helper
     git config --system --add credential.helper '!git-credential-codecommit-osx $@'